Meal Allowance: What Employers and Employees NEED To Know

 A meal allowance is money given to employees to buy food.
 It’s also known as a meal stipend or food stipend and is usually a taxable benefit.
 Employers often provide these stipends so employees can purchase lunch, but they can also cover items like groceries, food delivery, meal kits, or restaurants.
 You might also provide a stipend for employees who travel for work so they can easily pay for meals during business trips.

-Meal stipends are a great alternative to office cafeterias or catered lunch, especially as more employees are working from home.
-The best part about a stipend is its flexibility — instead of restricting employees to certain meal options, a stipend can give employees as much choice as you allow.
-Benefits programs are more powerful when employees have the freedom to tailor their benefits to their unique needs and lifestyle, making food stipends a strong offering.
+Meal stipends are a great alternative to office cafeterias or catered lunches, especially as more employees are working from home.
+The best part about a stipend is its flexibility—instead of restricting employees to certain meal options, a stipend can give employees as much choice as you allow.
+Benefits programs are more powerful when employees have the freedom to tailor their benefits to their unique needs and lifestyles, making food stipends a strong offering.

 There are many benefits to providing your employees with a meal stipend.
 We’ve outlined a few below.